antolonappan/pycachera/docs/manual.rst

    :param str cachekey: (Optional) You can override the above method by giving a particular human readable key(str) for example: 'This is a function with fknee is 5, and alpha is 3'
    :param bool verbose: (Optional) To print the info
    :param bool recache: (Optional) If you want to recache the function, set it to True
+   :param bool with_mpi: (Optional) If you want to use the cache with mpi, set it to True